 The starting point is Via Ravenna, from here you can take the path that leads to the thermal establishment by going through the plaza near the "Dei Pini" Stadium.

-Fitness fans will love the fit-trail along the path, a true outdoors gym with 10 stations installed.
+Fitness fans will love the fit-trail along the path, a true outdoor gym with 10 stations installed.

 Follow the path to reach the railway overpass, from here turn to the right to take the Starling Path (Sentiero dello Storno) and reach the canal where, by following the bank to the right, you'll end up in Via Jelenia Gora.

-Leave Via Jelenia Gora to continue this natural itinerary at the Mulberry Park (Parco del Gelso) where you can admire an old Morus Alba tree, a white mulberry and the last evidence of the ancient silk tradition in Cervia.
-Mulberries were used both to support the rows of vines and to provide nourishment for the silkworms
+Leave Via Jelenia Gora to continue this natural itinerary at the Mulberry Park (Parco del Gelso) where you can admire an old Morus Alba tree, a white mulberry and the last trace of the ancient silk tradition in Cervia.
+Mulberries were used both to support the rows of vines and to provide nourishment for the silkworms.

 The second day of the itinerary is dedicated to Cervia Spa.
-According to history, during the beginning of the 20th century salt workers discovered the extraordinary properties of the black mud, and how it soothed pain and injures.
-A little area with thermal baths was established in 1930 and later expanded in 1950, since then it's regarded as one of the most advanced spa establishments in Italy.
+According to history, during the beginning of the 20th century, salt workers discovered the extraordinary properties of the black mud, and how it soothed pain and injures.
+A little area with thermal baths was established in 1930 and later expanded in 1950, since then it has been regarded as one of the most advanced spa establishments in Italy.

-Relax continues among the century-old pines of the Natural Park, a green oasis of 32 hectares.
+Relaxation continues among the century-old pines of the Natural Park, a green oasis of 32 hectares.
 Take a stroll along the botanical paths, stop for a picnic or look at all the different animal species.
-In 2014 the Old Farmhouse was created to meet sheep, goats, donkeys, mini horses and many bird species face to face inside an enclosed area.
+In 2014 the Old Farmhouse was created to meet sheep, goats, donkeys, ponies and many bird species face to face inside an enclosed area.

 Another area inside the park is CerviAvventura, the adventure park perfect for both kids and adults who love outdoor sports and activities: the aerial trails among the trees will give you the thrill of being suspended between heaven and earth, while flying among the pines in complete safety.